plausible/docs/docs/stats-api-v2.md

 Default: `false`

 If true, tries to include imported data in the result.
+[See example](#example-imports)

-Not all queries support including imported data.
+Not all queries support including imported data due to google analytics limitations.
+If including imported data fails, `meta.warning` response key will be set.
+[See example](#example-imports-warning)

-TODO: Examples, limitations

 #### include.time_labels

 Default: `false`

 Requires a `time` dimension being set.
-If true, sets meta.time_labels in response containing all time labels valid for `date_range`.
+If true, sets `meta.time_labels` in response containing all time labels valid for `date_range`.

 [See example](#example-time-labels)